lwjglgamedev/lwjglbook-bookcontents-leg/chapter25/chapter25.md

 }
 ```

 We have added a new attribute, `insideFrustum`, to the `GameItem` class, to track the visibility.
 As you can see, the radius of the bounding sphere is passed as parameter This is due to the fact that the bounding sphere is associated to the `Mesh`, it’s not a property of the `GameItem`.
 But, remember that we must operate in world coordinates, and the radius of the bounding sphere will be in model space.
-We will transform it to world space by applying the scale that has been set up for the `GameItem`, We are assumig also that the position of the `GameItem` is the centre of the sphere \(in world space coordinates\).
+We will transform it to world space by applying the scale that has been set up for the `GameItem`, We are assuming also that the position of the `GameItem` is the centre of the sphere \(in world space coordinates\).

 The last method, is just a utility one, that accepts the map of meshes and filters all the `GameItem` instances contained in it.